haomo-ai/OverlapTransformer/Haomo_Dataset/README.md

 Our dataset follows the data format of [KITTI odometry benchmark](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).

 ## Publication
-If you use our implementation in your academic work, please cite the corresponding paper ([PDF](https://arxiv.org/pdf/2203.03397.pdf)):
+If you use our Haomo dataset in your academic work, please cite the corresponding paper ([PDF](https://arxiv.org/pdf/2203.03397.pdf)):

 	@article{ma2022arxiv,
 		author = {Junyi Ma and Jun Zhang and Jintao Xu and Rui Ai and Weihao Gu and Cyrill Stachniss and Xieyuanli Chen},